 Our reading scheme is the Oxford Reading Tree scheme that covers children from Early Years right through to Year 6.
 Children who have become confident readers can also access reading materials from class collections and the school library and children who have advanced sufficiently through the scheme move on to free reading from a variety of different sources.
 In Key Stages 1 and 2 the children also have weekly Guided Reading lessons to help develop their comprehension skills.

-Children in Key Stages 1 and 2 have daily Literacy and Numeracy lessons.
+Children in Key Stages 1 and 2 have daily English and Maths lessons.
 In Key Stage 1 (Years 1 and 2) children learn in their class groups but work is set according to their needs and abilities.
 In Key Stage 2 we ability group the children in each year group to ensure teachers can focus more specifically on smaller groups and their learning needs and targets.
 All children in a year group cover the same topics and themes but the tasks they may do will vary according to their current levels of knowledge and understanding.

 The rest of the curriculum is broadly taught through subjects or topics with an increasing move towards joining up areas of learning into wider topics that allow the children to apply reading, writing and maths skills into other areas of their learning.
 The school is currently developing a more creative base to the children’s learning and topics will change and develop over the next academic year to reflect both the children’s needs and interests and the teachers’ new approaches to learning.
 Each term parents receive information from the year group teachers outlining their plans for topics and areas of learning to help parents talk about and support their child’s learning at home and in school.
 Some lessons, such as RE, PE and Music are taught more discretely as specific subjects but wherever possible links with the main theme or topic are used.

-Home-learning is an important part of a child’s learning and each week tasks and activities are set by the teachers to assess progress or extend learning as well as serve to encourage the children to independently find out more about an area of learning or the topic being covered in school.
+Homework is an important part of a child’s learning and each week tasks and activities are set by the teachers to assess progress or extend learning as well as serve to encourage the children to independently find out more about an area of learning or the topic being covered in school.
 These are set every Thursday with an expectation the tasks are completed by the following Tuesday.
-Every Thursday after school we make the ICT Suite available to pupils during our ‘homework club’ to provide access to computers and the internet to children who may not have them at home as well as a quiet space and time for children who may have difficulty finding these in a busy home.
+Every Thursday after school we make the Computer Suite available to pupils during our ‘homework club’ to provide access to computers and the internet to children who may not have them at home as well as a quiet space and time for children who may have difficulty finding these in a busy home.

 The New Curriculum